cjphawes/hangman-project-three/README.md

 ## Testing

-Please refer to the [TESTING.md](/TESTING.md) for all test- related documentation.
+Please refer to the [TESTING.md](/TESTING.md) for all test-related documentation.

 #### Solved bugs